 Get to Know Us

-The National Business League of Alabama is the synergistic state-wide convener of businesses, civic organizations and corporations that have a vested interest in creating generational wealth and holistic well-being, for Alabama’s African-American community.
+The National Business League of Alabama is a synergistic convener of businesses, civic organizations, and corporations that have a vested interest in creating generational wealth and holistic well-being, for Alabama’s African American community.
 We focus on the following four elements:

 Our Vision & Mission